fpanighini/grupOS/README.md

 The worker performs the md5sum hashing by forking processes.
 It will receive from standard input an existing file name and it will return its process id, the hash of the file and the file path through standard output.
-The program will stop once it receives and end of file (CTRL + D)
+The program will stop once it receives an end of file (CTRL + D)

 The program will run with the following command: